razerofficial/CChromaEditor/README.md

 	const char* path, double red, double green, double blue);
 ```

+---
 <a name="PluginFillColorName"></a>
 **PluginFillColorName**

+Set the RGB value for all colors in the specified frame.
+Use a BGR integer
+for the color parameter.
+0xFF0000 (blue) 0x00FF00 (green) 0x0000FF (red)

 ```C++
 EXPORT_API void PluginFillColorName(
 	const char* path, int frameId, int color);
 ```

+---
 <a name="PluginFillColorNameD"></a>
 **PluginFillColorNameD**